MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-create-task.md

 7. Enter the URL of the SharePoint site where you want your files migrated.

 8. Select the document library to where your files will be copied.
-9. If you selected **Include all subsites**, you will be see if the Select either **Keep the classic site structure** (make no changes to the site structure) or **Switch to modern site structure** to modernize your site structure during migration.
+9. Select either **Keep the classic site structure** (make no changes to the site structure) or **Switch to modern site structure** to modernize your site structure during migration.

     ![choose your site structure ](media/spmt-site-structure-choice.png)